lelia/openssf-scorecard-monitor/README.md

 With the following workflow, you will get the most out of this action:

-- Trigger manual or by Cron job every Sunday
+- Trigger manually or by Cron job every Sunday
 - It will scan the org(s) in scope looking for repositories that are available in the OpenSSF Scorecard
 - It will store the database and the scope files in the repo
 - It will generate an issue if there are changes in the score